 As a recommended action under NHMRC’s Road Map 3: A strategic framework for improving Aboriginal and Torres Strait Islander health through research and associated Action Plan 2021–2024 Triennium, a review of the Indigenous Research Excellence Criteria (IREC) was undertaken in 2023.
-This included national consultation with the feedback considered by the Principal Committee Indigenous Caucus (PCIC) and a consultation report released in December 2023.
+This included national consultation with the feedback considered by the Principal Committee Indigenous Caucus (PCIC) and a consultation report was released in December 2023.

 What is happening?

 The response will be considered by peer reviewers in the overall assessment of the application, using the existing scheme-specific assessment criteria (it does not alter the weighting of the assessment criteria), in the context of the relevant field of research.
+Peer reviewers will focus on whether applicants have demonstrated careful consideration of the potential benefits of their research for Aboriginal and/or Torres Strait Islander health, rather than the number or magnitude of any specific benefits.

 Why is this happening?

-In 2019, the Heath Research Council of New Zealand announced a similar initiative where all applications must describe how their proposed research contributes to Māori health advancement.
+In 2019, the Health Research Council of New Zealand announced a similar initiative where all applications must describe how their proposed research contributes to Māori health advancement.
 The information provided about the research proposal’s potential to advance Māori health is scored against the Māori Health Advancement criterion.
 In contrast, the response to NHMRC’s new question will be considered in the overall assessment of the application against the existing scheme-specific criteria.

 Is this replacing the Indigenous Research Excellence Criteria (IREC) assessment?